 To simplify the validation, sms77 has implemented an additional feature.
 This allows registered customers to take over complete contact lists rather than having to select each number individually.
 To do this, validate the selected contact list in your account > contacts > more > validate list.
 Already validated or non-validated telephone numbers are displayed as such under the Validation column.

 Maintain your customer data: Regular lookups keep your own database up-to-date, and at the same time, you learn more about your customers’ behavior, when and how often they travel abroad, for example.
-A one-time query may be sufficient for short-term SMS campaigns, for long-term marketing it’s always recommended to combine HLR requests, specific analyzes and statistical evaluations and perfom them periodically.
+A one-time query may be sufficient for short-term SMS campaigns, for long-term marketing it’s always recommended to combine HLR requests, specific analyzing and statistical evaluations on a periodical basis.